DavidMercier/NIMS/doc/models_thin_films.rst

     the values for uniaxial loading Young's moduli, :math:`E`, :math:`E_\text{f}`, :math:`E_\text{s}` can be used in previous equation.

+Some of the following models developed are as well detailled in the chapter 8 ("Nanoindentaion of Thin Films") of the book "Nanoindentation" written by A.C.
+Fischer-Cripps [#FischerCripps_2004]_.

 Before, presenting the details of the following models developed for indentation test on coatings, is is worth to mention the work performed by Jennett N. M. and Bushby A. J. [#Jennett_2001]_, during the European project INDICOAT (SMT4-CT98-2249).